Mark Nugent and his finacée Jacqueline Healy

 “It all seems like a lifetime ago.
-Sometimes you forget that you could walk,” he says, then pauses to reflect.
+Sometimes you forget that you could walk,” he says.
+Then he pauses to reflect.

 “I counted 20 people in 10 minutes cycling past with no helmets on.
 That is the weirdest thing ever!
 They were zig zagging in and out through traffic.
 I know it was a Sunday afternoon, but still!”

 When he first got into a wheelchair he could only do 40 minutes in it.
 Now he can happily stay in it most of the day.

 “The first one was really heavy.
 It that had a tilt on it because my blood pressure kept collapsing.”